khalidgamez12/ron-formabler/README.md

-# RON-formableGenerator
+# Rise of Nations formable generator
 Generating accurate forms for formable suggesting to Rise of Nations Roblox

-# How
+# How to use
 This is actually very simple.
 Enter https://ron-formgen.netlify.app, input required values to generate an output.
-You can copy it manually or via a button.
+You can copy the result manually or via a button.